ndtatbristol/arim/docs/source/installation/development.rst

 --------------------------

-arim uses Github Actions to automatically build the documentation when new pushes are made, or when a new pull request is accepted.
-Before this happens, please test that it works by building a version locally:
+arim uses Github Actions to automatically build the documentation when new pushes are made, or when a new pull request is merged.
+This is done in the workflow ``.github/workflows/arim_docs.yml``.
+Before this happens, please test that it compiles by building a version locally:

 .. tab-set::